As Kenya Struggles to Recover from a Tumultuous Election, America Must Stand by Its Side

 Devolution has played a constructive role in reducing the emphasis on national politics by transferring power to the local level, but what 2017’s election has shown is that the presidency remains the top prize.
 How can Kenya simultaneously have so many competitive polls for governor and other key county races with very little violence or political fallout alongside a presidential election that has fueled political instability and undermined the core institutions of its democracy?

-The political crisis in Kenya today is not about an election, a re-run of an election, or any other technical exercise.
-It is about the failure to deliver on some of the core elements of a functioning democratic system — inclusion, security, the protection of minority interests, and the protection and promotion of fundamental rights.
+The political crisis in Kenya today is not about an election, a rerun of an election, or any other technical exercise.
+It is about the failure to deliver on some of the core elements of a functioning democratic system: inclusion, security, the protection of minority interests, and the protection and promotion of fundamental rights.

 In the end, the problem is a tale of two Kenyas.
 One half of society, mainly those allied with Jubilee, sees itself as a budding democracy and regional leader, providing opportunity and development for its people.
 The other Kenya, NASA’s core supporters, views itself as fundamentally disadvantaged, without a voice, and abandoned by their brethren.